cogentcore/core/gpu/README.md

 * Textures are assumed to be sRGB and are automatically converted to linear on upload.
 * Other colors that are passed in should be converted from sRGB to linear (the [phong](phong) shader does this for the PerVertex case).
 * The `Surface` automatically converts from Linear to sRGB for actual rendering.
-* A `RenderFrame` for offscreen / headless rendering *must* use `wgpu.TextureFormatRGBA8UnormSrgb` for the format, in order to get back an image that is automatically converted back to sRGB format.
+* A `RenderTexture` for offscreen / headless rendering *must* use `wgpu.TextureFormatRGBA8UnormSrgb` for the format, in order to get back an image that is automatically converted back to sRGB format.

 # Limits